oubiwann/clj-openstack/README.rst

     $ make shell

-Which will dump you in the `rackspace.api` namespace:
+Which will dump you in the `openstack.api` namespace:

 .. code:: clojure